+- 1 DVI-I (DVI-D Signal) port

+- 1 DP port

 - 1 VGA port

-- 1 DVI-İ (DVI-D Signal) port

-- 1 DP port

 VGA Port

 The VGA port is used for connecting a VGA monitor.
 Connect the monitor's 15-pin D-shell cable connector to the VGA port.
 After you plug the monitor's cable connector into the VGA port, gently tighten the cable screws to hold the connector in place.